Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

 ---

 ####  upgrade  and  acceptUpgrade
 The  `upgrade`  function calls the `requestUpgradeWallet` on the token root contract.
-Once the root contract confirms that the `msg.sender` is the valid sender, the  `acceptUpgrade`  function is called on `TokenWalletUpgradable` contract accordingly.
+Once the root contract confirms that the `msg.sender` is the valid sender, the  `acceptUpgrade`  function is called on `TokenWalletUpgradable` contract accordingly and the latest wallet code will be passed to it as the input.

 The  `acceptUpgrade`  function then sets the new code of the contract using the same approach as the  `TokenWalletPlatform`  and invokes the  `onCodeUpgrade`  function.